HiteekshaMathurGhai/Fama-French-Market-Returns/README.md

 For both the equal and value weighted time series, I have calculated the follwoing moments using risk-free rate of return: annualized return, annualized volatility, annualized Sharpe ratio, skewness, and excess kurtosis.

+Lastly, I compared the time series with the one on the Kenneth French website - calculated the correlation and maximum absolute difference between the two time series.